Mayank Chhaya

-Mayank Chhaya is a journalist and ... based in Chicago.
+Mayank Chhaya is an Indian journalist based in Chicago.
 His career includes extensive reporting experience out of India, Pakistan, Sri Lanka and the United States.
-He is a widely published commentator on South Asian and China-Tibet affairs.
+He is a widely published commentator on South Asian and China–Tibet affairs.
 Since 1998 he has also been writing extensively about America in the wider international context.

-Chhaya is currently involved shooting and editing Gandhi's Song, a feature-length documentary about the life and times of Narsinh Mehta, a 15th-century Indian poet-philosopher whose writings profoundly influenced Mohandas Gandhi.
-One of Mehta's songs "Vaishnav Jan To" was Gandhi's moral guiding force throughout his life.
+Chhaya is involved in shooting and editing Gandhi's Song, a feature-length documentary about the life and times of Narsinh Mehta, a 15th-century Indian poet-philosopher whose writings profoundly influenced Mohandas Gandhi.
+One of Mehta's songs, "Vaishnav Jan To", was Gandhi's moral guiding force throughout his life.